JosephOuma-GIS/KIWASCO_WATER-UTILITY-MAPPING/README.md

 This repository is maintained by the project GIS team responsible for the Kisumu County Water Utility Mapping Project.

-For technical enquiries regarding the dataset, methodology, or Phase 2 field operations, please contact the project team via the Kisumu County Water & Sewerage Company (KIWASCO) procurement office.
+For technical enquiries regarding the dataset, methodology, or Phase 2 field operations, please contact the project team via ouma.otih@gmail.com

 ---

 ## ⚖️ Data Use & Disclaimer

-This dataset is shared for **county government review and tender documentation purposes only**.
 All spatial data remains the property of Kisumu County Government and KIWASCO.
 Redistribution or use outside the scope of this project requires written authorisation from the county.

-The gap counts presented are **predicted estimates** derived from spatial modelling.
+The gap counts presented are predicted estimates derived from spatial modelling.
 Final confirmed counts will be established upon completion of Phase 2 field verification.

 ---